 28. Work Table

 Have a workshop?
-A work table or a work bench is an essential piece of furniture where you build many of your crafts.
+A work table, also known as a work bench, is an essential piece of furniture where you can create many of your crafts.
 A work table is typically made of sturdy wood and designed to be spacious enough for handheld equipment.
 Some have lower compartments for tools and supplies.